vocdoni/vocdoni-mobile/README.md

 ## Flavors

-The app can run in three diferent flavors:
+The app can run in three diferent targets:
 * Development
 	- Uses the development blockchain
 * Beta
 	- Uses the development blockchain
 * Production
 	- Uses the production blockchain

+Targets correspond to `lib/main-dev.dart`, `lib/main-beta.dart` and `lib/main-production.dart`.

+Flavors are available on Android.
+The iOS project uses `dev` and `production` depending on the XCode target.

 ## Development